WayScience/cell-health-data/4.classify-single-cell-phenotypes/4a.classify-single-cell-phenotypes/README.md

 | 1571.713          | 30.771            | 4             | G18           | SQ00014613     | SQ00014613_G18_04        | ARID1B-2         | 0.191      | 0.809               |
 | ...          | ...            | ...             | ...           | ...     | ...        | ...         | ...      | ...               |
 | 1535.734          | 55.748            | 9             | P21           | SQ00014613     | SQ00014613_P21_09        | PSMA1-1         | 0.385      | 0.615               |

+## File Structure

+The output file structure of this module mirrors the structure of the models hosted at [phenotypic_profiling_model/2.train_model/models](https://github.com/WayScience/phenotypic_profiling_model/tree/main/2.train_model/models), with folders contianing plate classifications in place of the models.
+This file structure is as follows: